daoshengmu/mozDevDoc/Try_message_manager.md

 If you're a FxOS developer, you can try message manager in it.
 We plan to inject our code by following steps:

-1.Find the chrome code of FxOS
+1. Find the chrome code of FxOS

   1.1  Search **ppmm**(parent process message manager) on <a target="_blank" href="http://dxr.mozilla.org/mozilla-central/search?q=ppmm&case=false">dxr</a>